Students will choose the equivalent of three full year classes, they can be any combination of full year and semester classes.

 The Spanish 7 curriculum is a continuation of the sixth grade Spanish program.
 Students may continue their study of Spanish in sixth, seventh and eighth grades.

 The focus will continue to be on common conversational topics as well as cultural concepts.
 In class, students will perform skits, complete projects and participate in other hands-on activities.
 An increasing emphasis will be placed on grammatical structures through conversation and writing.
 Topics of study will include a review unit, house and party planning, sports and health, and amusement parks, and planning and taking a vacation.
 Cultural components are taught throughout the year, focusing on Hispanics in the US, as well as the varying Spanish-speaking countries.
-We will read one novel in Spanish each semester as a class.
+We will read at least one novel in 7th grade Spanish.

 Chinese 7 (full year)